dqops/dqo/docs/dqo-concepts/definition-of-data-quality-checks/index.md

 pipeline or machine learning code.
 The folder structure where DQOps stores those YAML files is called `DQOps user home` and is documented in the [configuring checks](../configuring-data-quality-checks-and-rules.md) article.

-Below is an example of the YAML file showing sample configuration of a profiling column data quality check [profile_nulls_percent](../../checks/column/nulls/nulls-percent.md#profile-nulls-percent).
+Below is an example of the YAML file showing a sample configuration of a profiling column data quality check [profile_nulls_percent](../../checks/column/nulls/nulls-percent.md#profile-nulls-percent).

 ``` { .yaml .annotate linenums="1" hl_lines="10-16" }